firebase/firebaseui-web/README.md

 ## Migration

-Firebase UI is a complete rewrite to support modern languages and frameworks.
-You can view the previous [v6 version](https://github.com/firebase/firebaseui-web/tree/v6) on GitHub.
+Firebase UI v7 is a complete rewrite to support modern languages and frameworks.
+You can find information about the previous version, v6, in the [`v6-archive` branch](https://github.com/firebase/firebaseui-web/tree/v6-archive).

 If you are looking to migrate, please check the [MIGRATION.md](MIGRATION.md) guide.